Broker fee comparison tool for European investors

 How broker fees really compare

 Broker fees come in four main categories, and every broker bundles them differently.
-Understanding each one is key to making an apples-to-apples comparison.
+Understanding each one is the difference between a real brokerage fee comparison and a misleading headline-fee comparison.

 Custody & platform fees

 Some brokers charge an annual percentage of your portfolio value just to hold your assets.
 Saxo Bank charges 0.25% per year on a standard Danish account, while Revolut charges 0.12%.
-Most newer platforms — DEGIRO, Interactive Brokers, Trading 212, Nordnet, and Avanza — charge 0% custody.
-This doesn't mean they're free; they monetize through other fee lines or payment for order flow.
+Most newer platforms, including DEGIRO, Interactive Brokers, Trading 212, Nordnet, and Avanza, charge 0% custody.
+That still does not make them free.
+It just means the real cost often moves elsewhere.

 FX conversion fees

 If you're a European investor buying US-listed ETFs or stocks, you pay a currency conversion fee.
-This ranges from 0.002% at Interactive Brokers (nearly free) to 0.50% at eToro.
-On a €50,000 portfolio, that's the difference between €1 and €250 — just on conversion.
-FX fees are applied when money enters the portfolio and on each contribution, making them especially impactful for regular investors.
+This ranges from 0.002% at Interactive Brokers to 0.50% at eToro.
+On a €50,000 portfolio, that's the difference between about €1 and €250 on conversion alone.
+For recurring investors, this is often the fee that decides the comparison.

 Fund & ETF costs (TER)

 The total expense ratio is charged by the fund itself, not the broker.
 A typical broad-market index ETF charges around 0.20% per year.
-This applies regardless of which broker you use, so it's a constant in our comparison — but it's important to include because it's part of the total cost of investing.
+This applies regardless of which broker you use, so it remains a constant in the tool, but it still belongs in the total-cost view serious investors care about.

 Transaction costs